GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/README.md

 ### Introduction

-BigQuery Studio and SQL are great tools for data analytics, but data scientists also enjoy working with interactive notebooks using Python.
-Luckily BigQuery provides Python notebooks capabilites that's very well integrated with BigQuery and makes it possible to run Python and (serverless) Spark tasks.
+BigQuery Studio and SQL are great tools for data analytics, but data scientists also enjoy working with interactive notebooks using *Python*.
+Luckily BigQuery provides Python notebooks capabilites integrated with BigQuery, making it possible to run Python and (serverless) Spark tasks.

 ### Description